AckerlyXu/heima/articles/service-fabric/service-fabric-patterns-networking.md

 <a id="internallb"></a>
 ## Internal-only load balancer

 This scenario replaces the external load balancer in the default Service Fabric template with an internal-only load balancer.
-For implications for the Azure portal and for the Service Fabric resource provider, see the preceding section.
+For implications for the Azure portal preview and for the Service Fabric resource provider, see the preceding section.

 1. Remove the `dnsName` parameter.
 (It's not needed.)